 Lycée International de Londres Winston Churchill

-Appointed by Bouygues UK, LSI Architects were delivery Architect for the Lycée International de Londres Winston Churchill from concept stage, through to construction and completion to accommodate around 1070 pupils aged from 6 to 18 years old, and include a single form entry primary school for 170 pupils and a secondary school for 900 pupils .
+Appointed by Bouygues UK, LSI Architects were delivery Architect for the Lycée International de Londres Winston Churchill from concept stage through to construction and completion.
+The new facilities accommodates a single form entry primary school for 170 pupils and a secondary school for 900 pupils .
 Specific care was taken to ensure that the new build annex strongly relates to the setting of the existing building and its surrounding context, as well as incorporating onsite sports facilities, a range of play areas and extensive landscaping, which are central to the brief.

 The existing Brent Town Hall is an English interpretation of Modernism, using brick rather than concrete with a long facade on Forty Lane, and has been described as “the best of the modern town halls around London, neither fanciful nor drab”.

 A new build L-shaped teaching block has been sensitively positioned adjacent to the existing building to follow the topography of the site, stepping from 2 to 3 storeys.
 Combined the buildings provide an approximate internal area of 12,500sqm within a site area of about 5.3 acres.